 Latkes traditionally use eggs as a binder, but if you are vegan you will need to modify the usual recipe.
 This version uses a vegan egg substitute.
 The result should please your family and satisfy those who are eliminating animal products from their diet.
 If you want a bit of color and some added vegetables, shred some carrots into the mix and add herbs such as parsley and sage for more flavor.

-In my experimenting with a variety of different vegetables for Hanukkah latkes, my wife decided that these Leek Latkes take first prize.
-They look fancy, but they are easier to make than traditional Potato Latkes as no food processor is needed.
-And of course they are lower in carbohydrates and healthier than potato pancakes.
-So treat the adults at your Hanukkah party a special Hanukkah latke this year with these delicious Leek Latkes.
+In experimenting with a variety of different vegetables for Hanukkah latkes, these leek latkes take first prize.
+They look fancy, but they are easier to make than traditional potato latkes as no food processor is needed.
+They are lower in carbohydrates and healthier than potato pancakes.
+Treat the adults at your Hanukkah party a special Hanukkah latke this year with these delicious leek latkes.

 Cauliflower has become a popular potato substitute, and it's no surprise that you can use it for making latkes.
 It's green cousin, broccoli, can also be used in combination for this nutrition-packed version of the pancakes.
 If you want to add more flavor, include some Indian or Middle Eastern spices and top it with a dab of chutney instead of sour cream.Continue to 5 of 7 below.